bids-standard/bids-matlab/README.md

 Stable versions should be fetched from a specific version tag.

+A new version of BIDS matlab should be released for each new version of the BIDS specification to allow for a support of new BIDS datatypes or features.

-The latest features of bids-matlab that are in development are in our `main` branch.
+If you want the latest features of bids-matlab that are in development are in our `main` branch.

 To access them you can either download the `main` branch from there: https://github.com/bids-standard/bids-matlab/tree/main